 3. Who Can Apply to Become a Certified Fraud Examiner (CFE)?

-To qualify as a Certified Fraud Examiner (CFE), you generally need a bachelor’s degree preferably in accounting, finance, law, or criminology and at least two years of professional experience in areas such as auditing, investigation, or risk management.
-However, even recent graduates can get a head start by beginning their CFE studies early through an accredited institution like Finstock Evarsity College, positioning themselves ahead in the competitive job market.
+To become a Certified Fraud Examiner (CFE) you typically need a bachelor’s degree in fields such as accounting, finance, law, or criminology.
+Additionally, at least two years of professional experience in auditing, investigations, or risk management is required.
+However, even recent graduates can start their CFE journey early by enrolling in accredited training programs, such as those offered by Finstock Evarsity College.
+This positions you ahead in a competitive job market and gives you the expertise needed to succeed.

 4. How Do You Get Certified as a Fraud Examiner in Kenya?

-Here’s the step-by-step process to become a Certified Fraud Examiner (CFE) in Kenya:
+Here’s a simple, step-by-step guide to becoming a Certified Fraud Examiner (CFE) in Kenya:

 Step 1: Join the ACFE

-You must first become a member of the Association of Certified Fraud Examiners (ACFE).
-Membership gives you access to study resources, training, and exam registration.
+The first step is to become a member of the Association of Certified Fraud Examiners (ACFE).
+ACFE membership gives you access to study materials, training resources, and the ability to register for the CFE exam.

 Step 2: Enroll in a CFE Training Program